Privacy Impact Assessment Questionnaire

 - Allows Department of Defense (DOD) Employer Support of the Guard and Reserve (ESGR), Office of the Solicitor (SOL), Office of Special Counsel (OSC), and the Department of Justice (DOJ), the ability to access and update USERRA case information via the Internet.
 This includes addressing stakeholder security concerns and establishing data exchange(s) between UIMS and other existing information systems (e.g., UVPCSS (USERRA/Veterans Preference Compliant Submission System) and ESGR system).

 - The VIPERS module supports interactive input and update of current VIPERS case data.
 Data is maintained in such a way that the baseline data entered can be manipulated to provide both standard reports and flexible spreadsheet data exports for use in assisting in the analysis of VIPERS operations and outcomes.
-The system is accessible through the Internet.
-It provides information for use at several organizational and administrative levels, including: VETS field staff doing investigations, VETS supervisors and managers, VETS executive staff, and Congress.
+The system is accessible through the Internet, and provides information for use at several organizational and administrative levels, including: VETS field staff doing investigations, VETS supervisors and managers, VETS executive staff, and Congress.
 Data collected does not only include information on cases opened by investigators, but also provides output to support specified information requirements on other activities essential to the VIPERS program, such as outreach actions, employer contacts and technical assistance responses.

 - Section 208 of the E-Government Act of 2002 requires Federal government agencies to conduct a Privacy Impact Assessment (PIA) for all new or substantially changed technology that collects, maintains, or disseminates personally identifiable information (PII) for members of the public or where information is collected, maintained, or disseminated using information technology.